-If you have spent any time reading about SEO, you have almost certainly come across the term Domain Authority.
-It gets mentioned in blog posts, agency reports, and competitor analyses constantly.
-But there is a lot of confusion about what it actually is, who created it, and whether you should care about it at all.
-This guide clears it up.
+Domain Authority is one of the most misunderstood metrics in SEO.
+If you have spent any time reading about SEO, you have almost certainly come across the term — it gets mentioned in blog posts, agency reports, and competitor analyses constantly.
+But there is a lot of confusion about what domain authority actually is, who created it, and whether you should care about it at all.
+This guide clears up every common misconception.

 What Is Domain Authority?